Seattle Second Graders learn about John Coltrane’s childhood

-The JackStraw Cultural Center, under direction of Joan Rabinowitz, asked me to teach a jazz workshop for second graders.
+The JackStraw Cultural Center, under the direction of Joan Rabinowitz, asked me and colleague Joan Hsiao to teach a jazz workshop for second graders.

 I suggested we learn about the childhood of John Coltrane.
-Educator Joan Hsiao and I spent 6 class sessions with each of two second grade classes at McGilvra Public Elementary School.
+Educator Joan Hsiao and I spent 6 class sessions with each of two second-grade classes at McGilvra Public Elementary School.
 We learned about sound, sound effects, different sounds that musical instruments make.
-We listened to John Coltane and Miles Davis on “Kind of Blue” – and we learned about Coltrane’s childhood in High Point, North Carolina.
+We listened to John Coltrane and Miles Davis on “Kind of Blue” – and we learned about Coltrane’s childhood in High Point, North Carolina.

 John Coltrane's 3rd Grade Class Photo -- High Point North Carolina - 1934